-t’s a classic question that many individuals ask when faced with the need for orthodontics and that is ultimately which is better – clear braces or metal braces?
-In the metal vs ceramic braces match up, there are many things to consider.
+It’s a classic question that many individuals ask when faced with the need for orthodontics and that is ultimately which is better – clear braces or metal braces?
+In the clear braces vs metal braces match-up, there are many things to consider.
 There are actually several different things to bear in mind when it comes to clear braces versus metal such as clear braces cost vs metal braces cost, metal braces versus ceramic braces when it comes to treatment times, are clear braces more expensive and do ceramic braces take longer or do metal braces take longer?
 Let’s break down these matchups into a few base categories.

 Aesthetics clear braces vs. metal braces

 It should come as little surprise that in the ceramic versus metal braces aesthetic match, ceramic braces are ultimately going to be a clear winner.
 Firstly, ceramic brackets offer a viable alternative to their metal counterparts according to research (Gwinnett AJ, 1988).
 Ceramic braces utilize tooth colored ceramics to make sure that they blend seamlessly with your teeth.
 The three different types of ceramics colors that can be used include ivory, white, and porcelain.
 These three colors match with the vast majority of teeth colors and so make it easy for people to find the colors that will match their needs.
 When you combine this with clear rubber bands, it can make these braces far more aesthetically pleasing than their metal counterparts (Gwinnett AJ, 1988).

 Compare and contrast this against traditional metal braces which despite the fact they have gotten significantly smaller with time and are no longer the significant bands of yesteryear, they are still significantly more noticeable than the clear variety.
 However, it is important to know that although ceramic braces will win this match up nine out of ten times, there is one thing to bear in mind when it comes to utilizing ceramic braces.